 Atop Mandalay Hill lie glittering glass-studded temple walls which reflect the evening glow as you watch the sunset.

-We embark at a simple wooden jetty.
-Cruise to the village of Mingun.
+to the village of Mingun.
 Visit the world’s largest uncracked bell and marvel at the impressive sight of the unfinished Mingun Pagoda.
 Continue to the Hisnbyume Pagoda, a white-washed temple built to resemble Mount Meru, a sacred mountain in Buddhist, Hindu and Jain cosmology.

 A day touring around beautiful Inle lake by local boat.

 Along the way you will gain a fascinating insight into life on the waterways of Inle Lake, passing fishermen famous for their curious ‘leg-rowing’ technique and lush ‘floating gardens’ where local farmers grow a surprising variety of fruit and vegetables.
 Your first stop will be the region’s morning market, which rotates its location around the lake’s villages in a 5-day rhythm and which is a chance to meet some of the people who gather here from the surrounding hilltribe villages.

 See the Phaung Daw Oo Pagoda, the lake’s main sanctuary, then visit some villages known for their local crafts including those which specialize in the production of handmade ‘cheroot’ (typical Burmese cigars)